axa-ch-webhub-cloud/pattern-library/src/components/30-organisms/carousel/README.md

 # Carousel

-Every child is renderd as a slide.
+Every child is rendered as a slide.
 Only one child is visible at one time.

 ## Usage